 Owing to political volatility in the region, most Kashmiri students receive a severely disrupted education at all stages.
-This, alongside systemic barriers of discrimination, information and funding, make it particularly difficult for Kashmiri students to access higher education, especially in universities abroad.
+This, alongside systemic barriers of discrimination, asymmetrical information and scarce funding, make it particularly difficult for them to access higher education and other opportunities for professional and personal development.

 To address this problem, as well as the distinct challenges that Kashmiri students face, we have been providing customised mentorship support to learners hailing from Kashmir.

 As a pilot, in July 2021, we ran a bespoke mentorship programme – the Chevening for Kashmir Mentorship Programme – and worked with 30 Kashmiri applicants on their graduate applications.
 While over half of them received offers from universities abroad, two of them received the Weidenfeld-Hoffmann Scholarship to study at the University of Oxford and yet another received the Inlaks Scholarship.